 Humans called white wizards were entrusted with the tea.
 The dragon has a special white seal, which the dragon gave to two white wizards whom the dragon trusted the most: a man named Master (played by Chan) and his princess daughter named Cheng Lan (played by Xingtong Yao).
 But since movies like this need villains, it’s explained that some of the wizards got greedy, went to the dark side, and called themselves black wizards.
 These black wizards aligned with an evil witch (played by Li Ma), who led them in an army that took control of the dragon so they could steal all the tea and sell it for their own financial gain.

 The witch and the black wizards stopped trimming the dragon’s eyelashes, so the dragon’s eyes became too heavy, and the dragon fell into a deep sleep.
 The white wizards fought to free the dragon, but they were defeated by the black wizards.
-As a result, Master and his daughter Cheng Lan were imprisoned on opposite sides of the world.
+As a result, Master and his daughter Cheng Lan were imprisoned on opposite sides of Europe.